warning

 During this lesson, you'll need to be listening and looking carefully.

-And you'll need a piece of paper and pen or pencil for writing your plan.
+There'll be tasks where you need somebody to talk to, and you'll also need a piece of paper and pen or pencil for writing.

-I hope you're feeling excited and ready to learn.
+I hope you are feeling excited and ready to learn.

 Let's get started.

-The learning outcome for today's lesson is, I can write a plan for my second diary entry from the perspective of Lila.
+The learning outcome for today's lesson is I can write a plan for my second diary entry from the perspective of Lila.

 Here are the keywords for today's lesson.